Deephaven's design

 BSP allows a system to accumulate a set of values (i.e., a RowSet) in a sorted array.
 For example, the following sorted array of only a few values is very simple and efficient:

-operation.
+To keep an array sorted when performing operations such as an insert, the system must first find where to put the new value.
+This requires a binary search, which is an O(log n) operation.
 Next, space needs to be made for the new value.
 As the set grows, the array is split around the middle (the binary space partition), and the two pieces are arranged in a tree structure.

 For big RowSets - often accumulating millions of values - the overhead on BSP operations can be high.
 As a single RowSet is created or grows, the binary subdivision operation can be expensive.
-Operations involving mixing two different RowSets (e.g., union, intersect, or set difference) can be particularly expensive because they need to look at the individual values on each RowSet and decide what will happen in the result.
+Operations involving mixing two different RowSets (e.g., union, intersect, or set difference) can be particularly expensive because they need to look at the individual values in each RowSet and decide what will happen in the result.

 Going back to the previous example, in BSP, if we need to insert 10 into the above array, Deephaven asks: Is the resulting array too big?
+If yes, the system splits it at a median value, creating two sub-arrays and a parent node:

 In this case, 10 is the parent node that directs which sub-branch to descend when a search is performed.

 Unlike BSP, RSP forces partitioning at specific fixed points.
 It divides the space in fixed ranges of 2^16 (65,536) values.
 In this data structure, a RowSet is an array of containers, each containing at most 2^16 elements.
 In our BSP example, the median value 10 bubbles in the tree to separate two nodes.
-In RSP, this would be n * 2^16
+In RSP, this would be n * 2^16 for some n.
+The key difference is that in BSP, the middle of the array is the point where the partitioning takes place, which bubbles up as an inner tree node.
+In RSP, this cannot be arbitrary, since it's always an integer multiple of 2^16.

 Consider operations such as union, set difference, or intersect.
 The system can work on the corresponding containers without caring about boundaries between them.
 For instance, the position for RowSet key 65,537 can only be in the container where n = 1, so Deephaven always knows exactly where to look.